KohaILS/koha-manual-zh-cn/source/circulation.rst

 circulation information and 'Print overdues' will print out a slip that lists all items that are overdue.

+'Print checkin slip' will print out a slip that lists items that were checked in today.

 What prints on the slips can be customized by altering the slip templates under the :ref:`Notices & slips` tool.